Dominant Lions ace Kona Takahashi has no plans to visit barber

 The fan praised Takahashi for his nice pitching and for showing the skill of an ace for the way he got himself out of jams.
 The message ended with a request: “don’t cut your hair just yet.”

-Takahashi gave a smile and reached back to touch the hair jutting out from the underneath of his hat.
+Takahashi gave a smile and reached back to touch the hair jutting out from underneath his hat.
 He’s declared he won’t cut it until he loses and through nine starts in 2021, this lion’s mane remains intact.

 “I want to keep growing it longer,” Takahashi said.